top of page

 Mixed media installation: Single-channel digital video projection - 00:05:46 looped - colour - 4:3 | Other materials: plywood | installation dimensions: variable

-INSTALLATION VIEW: SCA Galleries (Sydney, Australia)
+INSTALLATION VIEW: SCA Galleries (Sydney) and BSR Gallery (Rome)

 Ponte%252520(detail%252520w%25253Alight)